tilln/jmeter-wssecurity/README.md

 The signed or encrypted message payload can be inspected via "View Results Tree".

 To avoid common problems, make sure that:
-- Keystore contains an entry for the specified certificate alias,
+- the Keystore contains an entry for the specified certificate alias,
 - the certificate and signature/encryption algorithms match,
-- the SOAP message is correctly formed and can be parsed, etc.
+- the SOAP message is correctly formed and can be parsed,
+- [Unlimited Strength JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) is installed to support all key lengths, etc.

 It may be useful to increase the logging level in order to investigate any keystore or encryption related issues,